ARM-software/lisa/Installation.md

 	# Install (upgrade) required Python libraries
 	$ sudo pip install --upgrade Cython trappy bart-py devlib psutil wrapt

+        # Some specific notebooks may also require scipy
+        $ sudo pip install --upgrade scipy

 *NOTE:* TRAPpy and BART depend on `ipython` and `jupyter`.
 Some IPython Notebooks examples are written using the notebooks JSON nbformat version 4, which might not be supported by the IPython version installed by `apt-get`.